potsawee/selfcheckgpt/README.md

 # }
 ```

-## Experiments

-### Probability-based baselines (e.g. GPT-3's probabilities)

-As described in our paper, probabities (and generation entropies) of the generative LLM can be used to measure its confidence.
-Check our example/implementation of this approach in [```demo/experiments/probability-based-baselines.ipynb```](demo/experiments/probability-based-baselines.ipynb)

 ## Dataset
 The `wiki_bio_gpt3_hallucination` dataset currently consists of 238 annotated passages (`v3`).
 You can find more information in the paper or our data card on HuggingFace: https://huggingface.co/datasets/potsawee/wiki_bio_gpt3_hallucination.
 To use this dataset, you can either load it through HuggingFace dataset API, or download it directly from below in the JSON format.